Plan your visit to the Colosseum

 • Food breaks: Cafés and picnic-friendly open areas are located outside the Colosseum perimeter only.

-• Kids tickets: EU citizens under 18 enter free with valid ID but must still collect a ticket before entry.
+• Kids access: EU citizens under 18 enter free with valid ID but must still collect a ticket before entry.

 Rules and restrictions

-• Valid ticket & security screening: All visitors must present a dated, valid ticket and pass through metal detectors and X-ray screening.
-Missing your time slot may limit access.
+• Valid ticket & security screening: All visitors must present valid proof of access for their selected time slot and pass through metal detectors and X-ray screening.
+Late arrivals may not be accommodated.

 • Bag & prohibited items: Large bags, backpacks, and suitcases are not allowed; only small bags or daypacks may be brought inside.
 Other banned items include hiking poles, weapons, and aerosols.
 There is no cloakroom or luggage storage inside.